-Welcome to the Summer Term in Foundation One with Mrs Stabler,
+Welcome to the Autumn Term in Foundation One with

-It is lovely to see the children back in school, they are all eager and excited to learn, which is lovely to see!
-We hope you all had a lovely Easter!
+It is great to see the children back in school, they are all eager and excited to learn, which is lovely to see!
+We hope you all had a lovely summer!

-In numeracy we are developing our counting skills so we can count to 10 and beyond, as well as recognising the numbers 1-10.
+In numeracy we are developing our counting skills so we can count to 10 and beyond, as well as recognising the numbers 1-5.
 When you are out and about with your child, see what numbers you can find in the environment.
 You might see different numbers on house doors, number plates or buses.
 This will give your child lots of opportunity to see what the numbers look like.
-We will be sending home a number mat to help your child with recognising their numbers.
 Any practice will really support your child’s development.

 During the term we have lots of activities planned to develop and strengthen our finger muscles to build our strength when writing.
 We will be having lots of fun with dough disco and funky finger activities.

-Our PE days are Tuesday and Fridays, we will be going into the hall to experiment moving in different ways, finding a space and playing different games.
+Our PE day is Wednesday, we will be going into the hall to experiment moving in different ways, finding a space and playing different games.
 The children will not need a PE kit, we will only be practicing taking our own shoes and socks off.

 Our routines and reminders: